jkinable/jgrapht/README.md

 # JGraphT

-Released: April 5, 2015</p>
+Released: April 3, 2016</p>

 Written by [Barak Naveh](mailto:barak_naveh@users.sourceforge.net)  and Contributors

-(C) Copyright 2003-2015, by Barak Naveh and Contributors.
+(C) Copyright 2003-2016, by Barak Naveh and Contributors.
 All rights reserved.

 Please address all contributions, suggestions, and inquiries to the [user mailing list](https://lists.sourceforge.net/lists/listinfo/jgrapht-users)

 ## Introduction ##

 JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
-It runs on Java 2 Platform (requires JDK 1.7 or later).
+It runs on Java 2 Platform (requires JDK 1.8 or later starting with 0.9.3).

 JGraphT may be used under the terms of either the